open-wc/open-wc/docs/developing/types.md

 ### Setup for TypeScript

-If you wish to use our typings in TypeScript you will to do a little more.
+If you wish to use our typings in TypeScript you will need to do a little more.

 You will need to add to this to your `tsconfig.json`.